- Last Updated on Wednesday January 29, 2014

-- Be informed citizens able to reason critically and persuasively about public matters.
+- Become informed citizens able to reason critically and persuasively about public matters.

-- Be aware of diverse approaches to leadership and citizenship in a multicultural society.
+- Learn diverse approaches to leadership and citizenship in a multicultural society.

 - Explore and assess personal values, beliefs, and purpose as they develop their own leadership potential.

 - Form an ethical vision and utilize effective leadership tools to pursue it.

 - Learn and practice effective means of improving communities from the local to the global level.

 Curriculum and Activities

 Coursework includes both the theory and practice of leadership.
 All courses include active learning, real examples, and real projects in order for students to apply what they have learned.
 In addition to interesting and challenging coursework, the PL program provides a variety of engaging field trips, professional development seminars, and speaker events.
 All students are able to participate in the College Park Scholars Service Day and PL in New York trip, which offers an exciting way to bond with peers and apply PL themes.
 PL students also have the opportunity to pursue an individual leadership practicum such as an internship, research project or study abroad.